 Evidence of achievement per item by each of the 11 official languages for the four selected reading passages in which testing took place suggests very poor performance, especially for learners from African language backgrounds.
-Grade 4 learners who were tested in English, followed by learners who were tested in Afrikaans, consistently outperformed learners who were tested in the African languages.
-It has to be kept in mind that for purposes of prePIRLS

-2011 the language of testing did not necessarily coincide with the learners' home language.
+Grade 4 learners who were tested in English, followed by achievement for learners who were tested in Afrikaans, consistently outperformed learners who were tested in the African languages.
+It has to be kept in mind that for purposes of prePIRLS 2011 the language of testing did not necessarily coincide with the learners' home language.
 Rather, the language of testing usually coincided with the language of instruction to which the learners were exposed during the Foundation Phase.
-With the exception of learners who were tested in isiXhosa and isiZulu, all other learners who were tested in African languages achieved below 10% on all of the items that were analysed across the four reading passages.
 No discernable difference in achievement was detected by passage type, meaning that the fictional passages were not answered with greater ease than the informational passages or vice versa.

 The evidence presented here further points to no difference in achievement based on item format.
-While it could be expected that multiple choice items would be answered with greater ease as compared to extended response items that would require learners to demonstrate their understanding in writing, this was not the case.
+While it could be expected that multiple choice items could be answered with greater ease as compared to extended response items that would require learners to demonstrate their understanding in writing, this was not the case.
 The percentages of correct answers to multiple choice questions did not outweigh correct percentages for constructed response items.
 Anecdotal evidence obtained during the data collection process would suggest that learners were in many cases not familiar with multiple choice items, evidence that would suggest that teachers do not use this item format as part of teaching reading or assessing reading comprehension.

 The prePIRLS 2011 assessment framework, as presented in Appendix I, details the processes of comprehension assessed by each of the items that accompanied the reading passages.
 These four processes of comprehension include the ability to: (1) focus on and retrieve explicitly stated information, (2) make straightforward inferences, (3) interpret and integrate ideas and information and (4) evaluate content, language and textual elements.
 The processes of comprehension become hierarchically more difficult, starting with a basic skill of focusing on and retrieving explicit information to skills of increasing difficulty.
 One would therefore expect that at Grade 4 level, learners would find 'focus on and retrieve' items easier to respond to, as these items measure basic skills and to find items that would require them to 'examine and evaluate content, language and textual elements' within reason more difficult.
-It has to be kept in mind that as an easier reading assessment, the items contained across passages in the prePIRLS 2011 reading assessment consisted mostly of items that assessed learners' abilities to focus on and retrieve explicitly stated information suggests no discernable difference in achievement by process of comprehension.
-This means that Grade 4 learners did not perform any better on the most basic of reading skills (i.e. focus on and retrieve explicitly stated information) than on the more advanced skills (i.e. evaluating content, language and textual elements).
+It has to be kept in mind that as an easier reading assessment, the items contained across passages in the prePIRLS 2011 reading assessment consisted mostly of items that assessed learners' abilities to focus on and retrieve explicitly stated information on and retrieve explicitly stated information), than on the more advanced skills (i.e. evaluating content, language and textual elements).

-Despite the way that these four processes of comprehension were designed, evidence from the current analyses of the four released passages for the South African prePIRLS 2011 data
+Despite the way that these four processes of comprehension were designed, evidence from the current analyses of the four released passages for the South African prePIRLS 2011 data suggests no discernable difference in achievement by process of comprehension.
+This means that Grade 4 learners did not perform any better on the most basic of reading skills (i.e. focus